modanova/modanova/README.md

 # Hi there :wave:

-I am Manoela, currently working @ Zaizi as an Apprentice software developer, learning different technologies such as AWS, Terraform, Python etc.
+I am Manoela, currently working @[Zaizi](https://www.zaizi.com/) as an 🌱Apprentice Software Developer🌱, learning different technologies such as AWS, Terraform, Python etc.

 I've previously worked as a primary school teacher from Reception to Year3 .
 Alos have experience a German teacher to children and adults in Bulgaria, as well as a childminder and nursery nurse in Denmark.